Kallen113/PostgreSQL_Python_psycopg2_SQLAlchemy_project/README.md

 d.) various boolean operators such as BETWEEN (i.e., for specifying ranges) and OR.

 Caveats:
-The database does not contain any sensitive information, but the actual password to the database has been replaced with a fake password (to help avoid SQL injections) after the cells in the Jupyter notebook were already implemented, using either Jupyter's "Find and Replace" feature or manually doing Ctrl+F searches.
+The database does not contain any sensitive information, but the actual password to the database has been replaced with a fake password (to help avoid SQL injections) after the cells in the Jupyter notebook were already implemented, using Jupyter's "Find and Replace" feature before uploading these notebook files to GitHub.